marques-batoon/marques-batoon.github.io/projects/JavaScript Math Game.md

   - Bootstrap
   - RESTful API

-summary: "A Web Application game made with JavaScript where the user needs to input the correct answer to an arithmetic equation.
-However, there is a time limit of 10 seconds for which the user can input the correct answer and progress to the next question.
+summary: "A Web Application game made with JavaScript where the user needs to input the correct answer to arithmetic equations under a certain time.
 High scores are recorded and displayed using RESTful API."
 ---

 <div class="text-center p-4">